-Fig. 4. (a) Model outputs for 2017 including hydraulic head, basal flux, and effective pressure. (b) Log{10} basal flux across the glacier at four times during the year: January 1 (winter), August 1 (peak melt), October 5 (drawdown of drainage network at the end of the melt season), and October 18 (return to winter conditions).
+Fig. 4. (a) Model outputs for 2017 including hydraulic head, basal flux, and effective pressure.
+Mean, min, and max refer to the spatially averaged mean and the minimum and maximum values over the mesh. (b) Log{10} basal flux across the glacier at four times during the year: January 1 (winter), August 1 (peak melt), October 5 (drawdown of drainage network at the end of the melt season), and October 18 (return to winter conditions).